rstudio/rstudio-conf-2022-program/shiny-app-design/dashboard-builder-making-truly-interactive.md

 talk_id: 22178
 talk_slug: dashboard-builder-making-truly-interactive
 talk_type: regular
+talk_tags: [shiny, tool, visualisation]
 session_slug: shiny-app-design
-block: 4-6-session
 # ---- Edit information below this line ----
 # The title of your talk
-talk_title: Dashboard-Builder: Making truly interactive R-Shiny Apps
+talk_title: "Dashboard-Builder: Making truly interactive R-Shiny Apps"
 # A short version of the title, suitable for small displays
 talk_title_short: Dashboard-Builder
 # A link to your talk's materials, when ready